dmarts05/amz-tango-card-scraper/README.md

     poetry install
     ```
     You might need [pyenv](https://github.com/pyenv/pyenv) to install the Python version specified in the `pyproject.toml` file.
 If that's the case, run `pyenv install 3.9` before running the previous command.
 Also, check out the [Poetry documentation about pyenv](https://python-poetry.org/docs/managing-environments/) for more information.
-6. Activate the virtual environment:
+6. Configure the script by updating the `config.yaml` file with your specific information (as mentioned in the previous section).
+7. Run the script:
     ```bash
-    poetry shell
+    poetry run amz-tcs
-    ```
-    This will activate the virtual environment so that you can run the script.
-7. Configure the script by updating the `config.yaml` file with your specific information (as mentioned in the previous section).
-8. Run the script:
-    ```bash
-    python -m amz_tango_card_scraper
     ```
     This will execute the script and start scraping and redeeming Amazon Gift Card codes from Microsoft Rewards emails.